How do you turn off the auto-pilot and begin to live intuitively? How can you learn to listen to your intuition?

 In other words, dreams are messages from our intuition.
-And if you want to live intuitively, it’s not a bad idea to pay more attention to them!
+And if you want to learn how to listen to your intuition, pay more attention to your dreams!

 So how do we interpret our dreams?
 It’s different for everybody, but for now, do two things:

 - First, keep a dream journal by your bed so that you can record dreams in as much detail as you can right when you wake up.
 Otherwise, you will forget all the weird but important details.